Skip to content

 • P(y)P(y) is the probability of that outcome

-• Δσy\Delta\sigma_y is the uncertainty reduction if that outcome occurs
+• Δσy\Delta\sigma_y is how much uncertainty drops if that outcome happens

 E[Δσ]=yP(y)(σbeforeσafter(y))E[\Delta\sigma] = \sum_{y} P(y) \cdot (\sigma_\text{before} - \sigma_\text{after}(y))